Hi prof! 👋

-This hackathon is an ideal experience for your students to improve their knowledge about Artificial Intelligence, particularly about language models in the real world: challenges, development, applications, risks, and much more 🤓
+This hackathon is an ideal experience for your students to deepen their knowledge of Artificial Intelligence, and in particular of language models in the real world: challenges, development, applications, risks, and much more 🤓

 ❓ Questions you’ve asked us

 - Can I use the hackathon as a classroom activity?
-Yes, as long as the dates and conditions set for all participants are respected.
+Yes, as long as the dates and conditions set for everyone else are respected.

 - Is there a maximum number of teams per university or professor?
 No, the more the better!
 The maximum number of people per team is 5.

-- Can you give a presentation about the community and the event for my university or class?
-Yes, of course, contact us as soon as possible to set the date.
+- Can you give an introductory talk about the community and the event for my university or class?
+Yes, of course — get in touch as soon as possible to set a date.

-- As a professor, can I give a talk or mentoring during the hackathon?
-Of course!
-It will be a pleasure to have both your students AND faculty.
-Fill out the corresponding form to propose a talk or mentoring.
+- As a professor, can I give a talk or run a mentorship during the hackathon?
+Absolutely!
+It would be a pleasure to have your students AND faculty involved.
+Fill in the corresponding form to propose a talk or a mentorship.

 - NEW!
-Can we hold the hackathon in person at the university?
-Yes, universities that wish to can provide a room for their students (and participants from the same city) where they can get together and develop their projects in person.
-Let us know so we can help you.
+Can we host the hackathon in person at the university?
+Yes — universities that wish to do so can offer their students (and participants from the same city) a room where they can meet and work on their projects in person.
+Let us know so we can help.

-➡️ Send us an email at info@somosnlp.org, we count on you and your students!
+➡️ Send us an email at info@somosnlp.org — we’re counting on you and your students!

-If you are a student and would like your university to participate in the hackathon, tell your professor!
+If you’re a student and you’d like your university to take part in the hackathon, tell your professor!

 ✨ Collaboration and benefits

-- Present minimum 5 students to the hackathon
+- Bring at least 5 students to the hackathon

 Publication ideas:

-- Post on social media, website or newsletter encouraging participation
+- Publish posts on social media, the website or newsletter encouraging participation

-- Post / article announcing the hackathon results (they can clearly focus on their students’ projects!)
+- Publish posts / an article announcing the hackathon results (feel free to focus on your students’ projects!)

-By giving visibility to the hackathon and presenting at least 1 team of students to the hackathon, the university becomes a sponsor and will have the corresponding benefits:
+By giving the hackathon visibility and bringing at least 1 student team to it, the university becomes a sponsor and gets the corresponding benefits:

 - University logo on the hackathon website (*)